 An outrageously wealthy but terminally ill woman (Elizabeth Taylor) is vacationing in her summer home on a secluded island in the Mediterranean when a poet (Richard Burton) trespasses on her island.
 He is known as the "Angel Of Death" because whenever he visits, someone dies.
 On paper, this film would seem to have everything going for it.
 Directed by Joseph Losey (THE GO BETWEEN), a screenplay by Tennessee Williams, cinematography by Douglas Slocombe (RAIDERS OF THE LOST ARK), a score by John Barry and two of the biggest stars (at that time) in the leads.
 How to explain the mess that stumbles across the screen?
 Well, for starters, the source material.
 It's based on a Williams play THE MILK TRAIN DOESN'T STOP HERE ANYMORE that flopped, not once, but twice on Broadway.
 It's just not a good play.
 Despite its gorgeous Sardinia setting (a sprawling white villa on the cliffs overlooking the sea), it's not cinematic at all.
 Ordinarily, it wouldn't be a problem if the dialogue were sufficiently compelling but the film lacks even a hint of Williams' beautiful prose.
 Burton is way too old for a role that was conceived for a beautiful young man (Tab Hunter played it on Broadway) and the role of the Witch Of Capri (played by Mildred Dunnock in the original cast) is given to a gnome like Noel Coward.
 All we're left with are the stunning scenery and some occasionally amusing line readings from Taylor.
 With Joanna Shimkus (soon to retire and marry Sidney Poitier), Michael Dunn and Romolo Valli.

-After being spurned by her Roman lover (Rex Reason), the Princess Salome (Rita Hayworth) returns home to Galilee where she finds one John the Baptist (Alan Badel) preaching against her mother, the Queen Herodias (Judith Anderson).
+After being spurned by her Roman lover (Rex Reason), the Princess Salome (Rita Hayworth) returns home to Galilee where she finds one John The Baptist (Alan Badel) preaching against her mother, the Queen Herodias (Judith Anderson).
 Trapped in a loveless marriage to Herod (Charles Laughton), the Queen plots to use Salome to get her revenge on the Baptist.
-Most Hollywood biblical epics have very little to do with the actual biblical texts and contain lots of padded fabrication.
+Based on the novel THE GOOD TIDINGS by William Sidney and directed by William Dieterle (PORTRAIT OF JENNIE).
+Perhaps the silliest of the Hollywood biblical epics, like most biblical movies it has very little to do with the actual biblical texts and contains lots of padded fabrication.
 Even taking that into account, the film's portrayal of Salome as a good hearted girl gone wrong and saved by love and Christianity comes across as quite ludicrous.
-The film, directed by William Dieterle (PORTRAIT OF JENNIE), is too earnest in its telling and lacks the vulgarity that often makes these types of films great fun.
+The film is too earnest in its telling and lacks the vulgarity that often make these types of films great fun.
 Hayworth, at age 35, is far too mature for the young Salome.
 Laughton doesn't have much to feast on but Anderson makes for a marvelously malevolent Queen.
-The film's highpoint is Hayworth's Dance Of The Seven Veils (choreographed by Valerie Bettis) which alone makes the film a must have for Hayworth's completists.
-The normally inoffensive Stewart Granger is actually quite deadly here and he and Hayworth have no chemistry.
-George Duning did the score proper with Daniele Amfitheatrof doing the music for Hayworth's dances.
-With Cedric Hardwicke, Arnold Moss and Basil Sydney.
+The film's highpoint is Hayworth's Dance Of The Seven Veils (choreographed by Valerie Bettis) which alone makes the film a must see for the Hayworth completist.
+The normally inoffensive Stewart Granger is actually quite deadly here and he and Hayworth have zero chemistry.
+But the film's worst performance comes from Badel whose performance as the Baptist is all bulging eyes with his head tilted upward to Heavven.
+George Duning did the score proper with Daniele Amfitheattrof doing the music for Hayworth's dance.
+With Cedric Hardwicke, Arnold Moss and Basily Sydney.

 A precocious, jazz loving 14 year old (Benoit Ferreux), the son of a bourgeois uptight father (Daniel Gelin, MAN WHO KNEW TOO MUCH) and a free spirited Italian emigrant mother (Lea Massari, L'AVVENTURA) who spoils him, comes of age in in 1954 France.
 Director Louis Malle looks back at his adolescence through a buoyant haze of irreverent comedic anecdotes, some amusing, some poignant, some irritating but all invigorating.
 Ferreux's older than his years adolescent face is the perfect blank page for Malle's molding.
 The film's controversial ending seems more uncomfortable today than it did in the free wheeling 70s.
 Given the current atmosphere, I seriously doubt the film could be made today and be as widely embraced by both critics and public the way it was in 1971.
 Massari is outstanding as the unconditionally loving and nurturing, unrestrained mother.
 Malle laces the film with the jazz sounds of Charlie Parker and Dizzy Gillespie.
 With Michael Lonsdale as a possibly pedophile priest.